Retaliation for taking family medical leave act (fMLA) leave

 Retaliation for taking family medical leave act (fmla) leave

-The Family and Medial Leave Act (FMLA) provide certain employees with up to 12 weeks of unpaid, job-protected leave per year.
+The Family and Medical Leave Act (FMLA) provides certain employees with up to 12 weeks of unpaid, job-protected leave per year.
 It also requires that their group health benefits be maintained during the leave.

 FMLA applies to all public agencies, all public and private elementary and secondary schools, and companies with 50 or more employees.
 These employers must provide an eligible employee with up to 12 weeks of unpaid leave each year for any of the following reasons: